slamice/wri/fiction/hipsters/first-draft/ch04 - work.md

 As we headed up I look down at the stairs to avoid watching the climbing asses dancing in front of me.
 Even at 9:30am So many people were ((still)) heading to work.
 The army of commuters dispersed and I followed my usual route to our 43rd street office and found a hulking Michael out front with a white stub between his fingers.

 He was an interesting case.
-At six foot five he was bound to represent something, which he did.
-The man spent his life chasing a medal in the olympic games, and he came out a world champion javelin thrower.
+At six foot five the man spent his life chasing a medal in the olympic games, and he came out a world champion javelin thrower.
 After winning the gold he rejoiced.
 But four years later the world was looking for the next world champion javelin thrower, so he decided to move on to a different challenge behind a desk punching keys. ((maybe a boxer?))

 He also decided to take up the challenge of smoking, practicing twice daily.

 "Hey Om."

-"There's a gym cruise."
-I told him.
+"Good morning."

+"Kind of late for morning."

+"You know about the gym cruise?"
+I asked.

 "Gym cruise?"

 "The gym is advertising a buy in.
-It means free food and a ride around Liberty island for whoever wants to hear a lecture on how great it'll be to pay hundreds of dollars a month to a gym they won't go to."
+It means free food and a ride around Liberty island for whoever wants to hear a lecture on how great it'll be to pay hundreds of dollars a month to a gym you won't go to."

-Michael itched his beard, "I think I've got to take care of my kid that night."
+Michael itched his neck, "I think I've got to take care of my kid that night."

-"You have to take care of your kids every night.
+"You have to take care of your kid every night.
 It's a free cruise, a free something.
 Think about it.
 I don't want to go alone."

 "You're not taking your girl?"